mattcollins/ai-coding-guides/README.md

-# Best Practices for Developing Software With AI Assistants
+# Best Practices for Developing Software With AI Coding Assistants

 ## Maintain Good Assistant Configuration Files
 AI coding assistants allow you to set up configuration files (such as CLAUDE.md